CMC — Critical Metals and Circularity

 A note on structure

-Membership of the Collective is participation in a community, not an offer of securities or investment advice.
-Cluster participation, tokenisation, and listing are structured separately, in the relevant jurisdictions, with full documentation at the appropriate stage — and always by the member's own informed decision.
+Membership of the Collective is participation in a collective, not an offer of securities or investment advice.
+Cluster participation and the pathway to a 2.2 Billion US$ public listing by 2030 are structured separately, in the relevant jurisdictions, with full documentation at the appropriate stage — and always by the member's own informed decision.

 V